This article covers:

 Some kanban throughput metrics include:

-- The average lead time for all tasks in the “In Progress” column of your kanban board.
+- The average lead time for all tasks is in your kanban board’s “In Progress” column.

 - Cycle times, or how long each task takes.

-These metrics can help you to identify which tasks need more time and effort to be done.
+These metrics can help you to identify which tasks need more time and effort to get done.

 What Is the Kanban Throughput Calculation?

-The kanban throughput calculation is the number of cards that pass through a kanban board in the time period you specify.
+The kanban throughput calculation is the number of cards that pass through a kanban board in the specified period.